Mansfield Plantation © Thomas Namey, Namey Design Studios

 Along the Ashley River are a series of magnificent plantations that can be visited, and some gems can also be found north along the highway towards Georgetown, where the grounds of Boone Hall Plantation are the main attraction.
 A majestic oak avenue leads to the estate that has been the model for several films including Gone With the Wind and North and South.
 The original slave quarters and cotton gin house can be visited along with the classic mansion, all furnished and decorated to look as they would originally have looked when the house was built.

-Closest to Charleston along the Ashley River is Drayton Hall, the oldest preserved plantation house in America, dating from 1742.
-The Georgian mansion is a National Historic Landmark and the only plantation house on the river to have survived the Civil War intact.
+Closest to Charleston, along the Ashley River, is Drayton Hall, the oldest preserved plantation house in America, dating from 1742.
+The Georgian mansion is a National Historic Landmark and the only plantation house on the river to have survived the Civil War completely intact.

 Magnolia Plantation was founded in 1676 by the Drayton family.
-The plantation opened its doors to the public in 1870, to view the gardens, and so became the oldest public gardens in the country.
+The plantation opened its doors to the public in 1870, allowing all comers to view the gardens, and thus became the oldest public garden in the country.
 The stunning decorative gardens can easily be viewed on tram tours that cover the grounds.